Upgrading

 Verifying the upgrade

-After the upgrade, verify the status of Event Streams by using the CLI or the UI.
+After the upgrade, verify the version and status of Event Streams by using the CLI or the UI.